 If those concepts are new, our positive EV guide and how to remove the vig cover the math.
 The short version: you are not predicting winners, you are buying bets priced better than they should be, which can give you a mathematical edge over a large sample.
 No tool changes the outcome of a game, and none can promise a profit.
 What good software does is make sure that when you bet, you are getting a price that gives you a mathematical edge.

 OddsShopper is built for the bettor who wants the true number, not just the best number.
 Its core is Portfolio EV, which de-vigs the market to a fair price, compares it to every book, and hands you a portfolio of positive-EV bets you can sort and size.
-Alongside the EV board you get True Odds, edge and hold metrics, live odds comparison across 100+ sportsbooks, real-time arbitrage, a Sharp Action tool that surfaces where sharp money is sitting, and a Free Bet Converter that turns a promo into the most value.
+Alongside the EV board you get True Odds, edge and hold metrics, live odds comparison across every major sportsbook, real-time arbitrage, a Sharp Action tool that surfaces where sharp money is sitting, and a Free Bet Converter that turns a promo into the most value.

 OddsJam is the most recognizable name in the bettor-tools category and the broadest all-in-one.
 It covers positive EV, arbitrage, middles, line shopping, and a promo converter under one roof, with deep book coverage and a polished feature grid.
 Bettors who want every angle (EV, arbs, middles, promos) in a single dashboard, with the name recognition to match, will find it a strong option.